2008 Maldivian presidential election: Electoral system

-Voting
+Conduct

 First round

-There were 208,252 eligible voters in the Maldives in the first round, which is roughly 60% of the population.
+There were 208,252 eligible voters in the first round, roughly 60% of the population.
 There were a total 396 polling stations throughout the country.
 Additionally, registered Maldivians living in Colombo, Thiruvananthapuram, Kuala Lumpur and Singapore were permitted to vote in Maldivian embassies and consulates.

-Voters went to the polls on 8 October starting at 09:00 local time (04:00 UTC), and expecting to end at 20:00 (15:00 UTC).
+Voters went to the polls on 8 October starting at 09:00 and expecting to end at 20:00.
 The elections were peaceful, though voting irregularities prevented some voters from voting.
 Lines to polling stations were long on some islands, with waits sometimes exceeding six hours.
 A number of citizens, especially of the opposition Maldivian Democratic Party (MDP), were found to be not on the voter lists, even though they had registered, and some islands did not even receive voter lists.
 Later, the election committee said that anyone could vote, as long as he or she showed an ID card that was valid.
 A handful of riot police were deployed after 300 protesters gathered around the central vote-counting location, Nasandhura Palace.

 Ahmed Shaheed, the independent vice-presidential nominee said, "It's a disaster...
 I think there is deliberate tampering."
 MDP chairwoman Mariya Ahmed Didi, who incidentally registered but was not on a voter list, echoed similar concerns: "We hoped that once in our lifetime we could vote freely, but today we are being denied our right to vote."

 Election observers from the Commonwealth of Nations issued an interim report stating that the first round of the election was "reasonably credible" but that there were some problems with the voter list and training of officials and educating voters.